-Troubleshooting techniques will also be emphasized as an element of teach topic.
+Troubleshooting techniques will also be emphasized.
 Finally, students will be presented with an opportunity to practically apply the concepts and theories throughout the course with a host of labs and simulations specific to key course content.

 Network & Security Fundamentals will cover key network fundamentals, such as LANS, WANs, Ipv4 addressing and sub-netting, and configuring and verifying host connectivity.
 Students will also learn the processes involved in network analysis and troubleshooting.
 Students will develop problem-solving skills and additional means to proactively configure, secure, and consistently analyze each of these systems through a variety of labs and simulations.